clojure/core.cache/docs/LRU.md

 ### Disadvantages to using an LRU cache

- * Tends to perform poorly when elements files are accessed occassionally but consistently while other elements are accessed very frequently for a short duration and never accessed again
+ * Tends to perform poorly when elements files are accessed occasionally but consistently while other elements are accessed very frequently for a short duration and never accessed again
  * It requires more historical data to operate
  * It requires a larger cache to increase efficiency